 The travel products we have chosen to take with us stay with us 24/7 – so there is little room for error!
 Making the right choices plays a huge role in maintaining our sanity either by making life easier, more efficient or lightening our loads.
 Here’s a listing of the travel stuff we absolutely couldn’t live without.
 For a 2014 update on the latest edition to my travel gear, check out my Travel Gear, 2014 Edition post!

 Traveling and working from the road since 2010, we have gone through quite a few laptop changes!
 Because we work while on the road, our computers are most important.
 When we started, I went to Best Buy and bought us two little ASUS Eee PC netbooks for $250 each.
 These netbooks made terrific travel companions and we used them until they burnt out.
 We never expected to be running a website full time and putting such pressure on netbooks that aren’t designed for that.
 They lasted 14 months of massive overuse, though – respect!

 We picked up our Belkin Rockstar Multi Headphone Splitter in a hi-tech vending machine in L.A for $15., completely on a whim.
-It has turned out to be one of our best purchases to date!
+It has turned out to be one of our best purchases!
 With this little guy we can listen to music, podcasts, play games and watch movies on long bus rides without sharing a pair of headphones.
 Genius!

 When it came time to get a new portable hard drive, I chose the Transcend StoreJet 25 Mobile Anti-Shock 500 GB drive mainly because it can withstand drops of up to 3 meters / 10 feet and since I don’t climb much, I figure it’ll hold up no matter what pain we put it through.